 - Pragmatically refined the green field supply chain to a future state model that was achievable for the client and maximized its existing capabilities and assets

-To build the green field solution, the L.E.K. team developed a novel, global supply chain optimization framework and model that could analyze the full supply chain (design, engineering, sourcing, manufacturing, assembly and distribution).
+To build the green field solution, our team developed a novel, global supply chain optimization framework and model that could analyze the full supply chain (design, engineering, sourcing, manufacturing, assembly and distribution).
 The solution was a highly structured and flexible model which isolated each step in the chain, aggregated product SKUs into manufacturing families to simplify the complexity, and utilized decision matrices to dynamically handle all potential location and product combinations.

-Utilizing the dynamic model, L.E.K. conducted primary and secondary research and analyzed company data to create a highly accurate model which identified the optimal manufacturing locations and suggested a green field solution with significantly lower levels of complexity than the client’s existing paradigm.
+Utilizing the dynamic model, we conducted primary and secondary research and analyzed company data to create a highly accurate model which identified the optimal manufacturing locations and suggested a green field solution with significantly lower levels of complexity than the client’s existing paradigm.

-L.E.K. then reconciled the client’s existing capabilities and assets with the green field supply chain design to identify a future state model for the client and a roadmap to achieve their desired future state.
+We then reconciled the client’s existing capabilities and assets with the green field supply chain design to identify a future state model for the client and a roadmap to achieve their desired future state.

 Global lead times were expedited, and the company achieved industry-leading inventory turns of more than 25%.